David2929/Sound-Cloud/README.md

 # Sound-Cloud
-Another basic project where the user can play sounds Uses HTML, CSS, and Javascript.
+Another basic project where the user can play sounds Uses HTML, CSS, and Javascript